-The right activity tracker for you will be based on your individual needs and how active your lifestyle is.
-Some will look for just step counting and reliable sleep tracking, others want the benefits of 24/7 heart rate tracking for resting heart rate and feedback on big workouts.
+The right fitness tracker for you will be based on your individual needs and how active your lifestyle is.
+Some will just look for step counting and reliable sleep tracking, others want GPS for running, advanced resting heart rate and VO2 max data.
+The good news is that there's something out there for everyone.

 Best fitness tracker